MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 ```

 ### -DefaultPublicFolderAgeLimit
-The DefaultPublicFolderAgeLimit parameter specifies the default age limit for public folders across the entire organization.
-A public folder is automatically deleted when this age limit is exceeded.
+The DefaultPublicFolderAgeLimit parameter specifies the default age limit for the contents of public folders across the entire organization.
+Content in a public folder is automatically deleted when this age limit is exceeded.
 This attribute applies to all public folders in the organization that don't have their own AgeLimit setting.

+To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.
+Or, enter the value $null.
+The default value is blank ($null).

 ```yaml
 Type: EnhancedTimeSpan